 The menhaden industry is gone now, but images continue to endure.

 Although nothing remains of the structure, an old net reel is located on the grounds of the Beaufort Hotel.
 This giant net reel has become a lasting icon of the Menhaden Industry in Beaufort.

 Menhaden fishermen’s purse seines would dry on net spreads, with their floats and warps dangling low to the shore.
 At one time, three or four net reels for drying purse seines stood on pilings at Beaufort Fisheries, Inc.

 A purse seine (pronounced “sane”) is a giant net that fishermen use to encircle and capture a very large group or “school” of fish, particularly menhaden.

 You can step back in time to the Menhaden fishing era in Beaufort.
-Photos from local photographer Scott Taylor and images provided by the North Carolina Maritime Museum of can be found throughout 34° North Restaurant & Bar.
+Several photos from local photographer Scott Taylor can be found inside 34° North Restaurant.